 What’s the Difference Between Weed Eater Shaft Types?

-If you do your own research into weed eaters, you may keep coming across the terms ‘straight shaft’ and ‘curved shaft.’
+If you do your own research into weed eaters, you might keep coming across the terms ‘straight shaft’ and ‘curved shaft.’

-Straight shaft weed eaters are renowned for offering the best weight balance, meaning you don’t have to put much effort into maneuvering them.
-This makes them a great option for getting into tight spaces such as against fences or underneath trees and shrubbery.
+Straight shaft weed eaters are renowned for offering the best weight balance, meaning you don’t have to put much effort into maneuvering these straight shaft models.
+This makes straight shaft models a great option to get the job done if you need to get into tight spaces such as against fences or underneath trees and shrubbery.

-Meanwhile, curved shaft eaters typically require you to put a bit more effort in but are much easier to adjust, making them a top choice if you’ve got a large, open lawn to keep in pristine condition.
+Meanwhile, curved shaft eaters typically require you to put a bit more effort in to get the job done but are much easier to adjust, making them a top choice if you’ve got a large, open lawn to keep in pristine condition.